Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Methodology: time-dependent basis light-front quantization (tBLFQ)

 It accounts for gluon emission and absorption inside the dressed quark state.
 The second term $V_{\mathcal{A}}(x^+)$ includes the interaction of the background field with the quark and that with the dynamical gluon, $ V_{\mathcal{A}}(x^+)= V_{\mathcal{A},q}(x^+)+ V_{\mathcal{A},g}(x^+)$, with

 It admits an explicit time dependence introduced by the background field.
-Note that for an infinitesimal timestep, the quark and the gluon interacting with the background field are separate interaction terms.
-The usual CGC picture of both the quark and gluon being rotated by the shockwave field of the target arises after iterating these interactions over several timesteps.
+Note that for an infinitesimal time step, the quark and the gluon interacting with the background field are separate interaction terms.
+The usual CGC picture of both the quark and gluon being rotated by the shockwave field of the target arises after iterating these interactions over several time steps.

 The background field $\mathcal{A}^\mu$ accounts for the target, and we describe it using the MV model~\cite{McLerran:1993ni,McLerran:1993ka,McLerran:1998nk}.
 This is a classical field satisfying the reduced Yang-Mills equation,